educational-resources-and-services/bibletags-widget/widgetAPI.md

 ```

 - **Not yet implemented**
-- *default: [domain of website utilizing the widget]*
+- Default: [domain of website utilizing the widget]
-- a unique identifier for the app
+- A unique identifier for the app.
-- used with `userId` to uniquely identify a user
+- Used with `userId` to uniquely identify a user.

 ```javascript
 userId: String